NicoloMoretti/barracks/docs/scripting-guide.md

 ### continue

-'continue' ends the *current* iteration of the innermost loop, jumping immedietly to the condition
+'continue' ends the *current* iteration of the innermost loop, jumping immediately to the condition

 ```text